regl-project/regl/DEVELOPING.md

 ```
 npm run coverage
 ```
-* To run benchmarks, use this command:
+* To run the benchmarks, use this command:

 ```
 npm run bench-node
 ```

-This will run the benchmarks in `node.js`, and output the results in json-format.
+This will run the benchmarks in `node.js`, and output the results to `stdout` in json-format.
 If you want to see prettified benchmarks results, run

 ```